- provide open-ended activities so that our children develop their imagination.

 Please visit my gallery page to find out more about me!

 Hello!
-Our names are Kevin and Wilfred (or Kev and Wilf for short!)
+Our names are Alan and Wilfred (Wilf for short!).

 We support our children in the EYFS by teaching them how to look after us by being gentle, giving us fresh drinking water and using their cutting skills to cut us delicious fruit and vegetables to eat.
 Our favourite vegetables are peppers and carrots.

-Wilf is a new addition to the team and is looking forward to meeting everyone on the first day of term.
+Alan is a new addition to the team.
+He is an Abyssinian guinea pig and is looking forward to meeting everyone.

 We would love it if you could bring your old newspapers to keep us cosy and any left over vegetables to eat!